debezium/debezium-design-documents/gsoc/2026/Binayak490-cyber/proposal.md

 From a developer experience perspective, I believe the biggest friction point in Debezium today is **setup** — figuring out which JARs to include, how to wire connectors together, and how to get a server running.
 A CLI that solves that in a single command is the highest-value DX win.
 Giovanni agreed with this reasoning and encouraged me to defend it in my proposal.

+From my own perspective, the value of the Debezium CLI comes down to three things: **speed**, **control**, and **confidence**.

+Today, a developer who wants to run a CDC pipeline has to manually hunt for the right JARs, write configuration by hand, and rely on a UI to deploy and observe what is happening.
+There is no fast path.
+The CLI changes that — `dbz init` gives you a working config in seconds, `dbz build` assembles exactly the right dependencies without requiring Maven or Docker, and `dbz pipeline logs --stream` brings observability directly into the terminal where developers already work.

+The deeper value is **ownership** — a developer using the CLI can version-control their entire CDC setup, reproduce it anywhere, and wire it into CI/CD pipelines.
+That is something a UI can never offer.
+For teams that treat infrastructure as code, the CLI makes Debezium a first-class citizen in that workflow.

 ---

 ### Technical Description